vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## The End is The New Beginning
+So I conclude:
+- Beliefs and religious structures significantly impact societies, including birth rates.
+- Cultural frameworks could have a significant impact on civilizational and technological development.
+- Nature of consciousness or soul remains undecidable.

 How does your philosophy shape your life?
 I hope you became more by brainstorming today with me.

-Where do go from here?
+Where do you go from here?